FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 <img src="https://cdn-shop.adafruit.com/1200x900/4401-01.jpg" height="150">
 </p>

 Plug in the capacitive sensor board with the QWIIC connector.
 Connect your Twizzlers with either the copper tape or the alligator clips (the clips work better).
-In this lab, we will continue to use the `circuitpython` virtual environment we created before.
-Activate `circuitpython` and `cd` to your Lab 4 folder to install the requirements by:
+Install the latest requirements from your working virtual environment:

 ```
-(circuitpython) pi@ixe00:~/Interactive-Lab-Hub/Lab 4 $ pip3 install -r requirements.txt
+(circuitpython) pi@ixe00:~/Interactive-Lab-Hub/Lab 4 $ pip install -r requirements.txt
 ```

 <img src="https://media.discordapp.net/attachments/679721816318803975/823299613812719666/PXL_20210321_205742253.jpg" width=400>